ziyi-zhang-mark/iOS/Basics.md

 - A `struct` is a type that groups a set of related chunks of data together **in memory**.

-- Both `structures` and `enumerations` require the `mutating` keyword on methods that change the value of an instance’s properties.
+- Both `structures` and `enumerations` require the `mutating` keyword on methods to change the value of an instance’s properties.
-  The `mutating` keyword asks the compiler to make the implicit `self` argument `inout`, so that the instance method can make changes to the original value the method was called on, instead of a copy
+  The `mutating` keyword asks the compiler to make the implicit `self` argument `inout`, so that the instance method can make changes to the original value the method was called on, instead of a copy.

-- `structures` and `enumerations` do not have `inheritance`
+- `struct`s and `enum`s do not have `inheritance`

 ```swift
 struct Town {